What Is a Bunionette Deformity?

 After the surgery, patients may need to stay off their operated foot with no weight or heel weight bearing on it for a period of weeks.
 Patients will need to wear a post-surgical shoe or a short CAM boot on their foot to keep it protected after surgery.
 You may also need to use crutches or a walker depending on your

 activity level and pain.
 In severe deformities, some surgeons will place a short leg splint to better protect the surgical correction.
-The specific amount of time that a patient’s foot is protected after surgery depends on the type of surgery
+The specific amount of time that your foot needs to be protected after surgery depends on the type of surgery

-Your stitches are usually taken out two to three weeks after surgery.
+Your stitches are usually taken out 2-3 weeks after surgery.
 You will be asked to not soak your foot or get the surgical area wet until your stitches are out.

-Your surgeon may ask you to do knee and ankle exercises at home after surgery.
+Your foot and ankle orthopaedic surgeon may ask you to do knee and ankle exercises at home after surgery.
 This can help maintain your joint motion and flexibility.
 If your doctor thinks that you need physical therapy after the soft tissue and bone is healed, he or she will discuss

 that with you.

 Swelling is the last thing to improve for most patients after bunionette surgery.
 It can take 6-12 months for your foot's swelling to completely improve after surgery.